-Dear friends of TheBedtimestory.online, today I would like to give you a short story of myself that I wrote a few weeks ago.
+Dear friends of TheBedtimestory.online, Today I want to share with you a short story I wrote a few weeks ago.

-It is a short love story that takes place in a horse race: "The horse race" is the name of this story.
-You get this short story here in the international version plus a new song with the same name as the story and a short radio play.
+It is a short love story that takes place at a horse race: "At the horse race" is the name of this story.
+You get this short story here in the international version and also a new song with the same name as the story and a small short radio play.

-I had the idea that the story takes place around 1840 or earlier, when there were still principalities in Germany.
-The main characters are the prince and his contessa and the boy or coachman.
+I had the idea that the story would take place around 1840 or earlier, when there were still principalities in Germany.
+The main characters are the prince and his Contessa and the boy or coachman.

-I wish you a lot of fun with this little bedtime story and the song that goes with it.
+I hope you enjoy this little bedtime story and the song that goes with it.

 We meet behind the front door to the counter.
-Nobody else is there because everyone is standing outside by the train.
-You are briefly scared as I step on you, but then take me to the side and we kiss wildly and stormily.
-I'm blushing and my cap slips.
-When footsteps sound on the parquet, you run past me as if nothing had happened and disappear into the ladies' toilet.
-I adjust my cap and disappear to buy an evening newspaper for the gentleman.
-He snaps at me briefly while pulling on his cigar and pushes 5 guilders into my hand.
+Nobody else is there because everyone is standing outside at the track.
+You startle briefly as I step towards you, but then take me aside and we kiss wildly and stormily.
+I'm blushing and my cap is slipping.
+As footsteps sound on the floor, you run past me as if nothing had happened and disappear into the women's toilet.
+I adjust my cap and disappear to buy an evening paper for the gentleman.
+He barks at me while he puffs on his cigar and puts 5 guilders in my hand.
 I make a little bow and go to prepare the carriage for departure.
-Suddenly there is a lot of screeching and shouting because the 1 wins the race.
-The gentleman insists on it and picks up his winnings himself at the cash register.
-The notes are counted in stacks and he takes them calmly and hides them in an inside pocket of the jacket.
-He is clearly in a good mood and the three of us leave by coach.
-Me on the driver's seat and you and he in the back with a patio and an open top.
-As we drive past, the mayor waves to us and the crowd in front of the wooden grandstand with the extension is about to dissolve.
+Suddenly there is great screeching and shouting because the one is winning the race.
+The gentleman insists on picking up his prize himself at the checkout.
+The bills are counted out in piles and he takes them calmly and hides them in an inside pocket of his jacket.
+He is obviously in a good mood and the three of us leave in the carriage.
+Me on the coach box and she and he in the back with a free seat and an open top.
+As we drive past, the mayor waves to us and the crowd standing in front of the wooden grandstand with an extension prepares to disperse.

-The Herald continues to call his extra leaf of the evening as we thunder away.
-There is a bit of dust while the two horses rear up and gallop away with the three of us in tow.
+The Herald continues to call out his special for the night as we thunder away.
+There's a bit of dust as the two horses rear up and gallop away with the three of us in tow.

-I will remember that afternoon on a Saturday in May forever.
+I will forever remember that afternoon on a Saturday in May.

 Thanks for your support and sleep well!